Akim-boyarin/Akim-boyarin/README.md

-### Hi!
-I'm Akim Boyarinov
+### Akim Boyarinov
 Junior Front-end developer.

 In my opinion, Front-end development is a good opportunity to grow as a person.
+Let's write something.

 #### My contacts:
 * e-mail: akim.boyarinov@gmail.com